 What is the DWC-25 Form?

-Why choose RiteCare for your work related injury instead of an Emergency Room?
+3 Reasons to Choose RiteCare for your work-related injury instead of an Emergency Room

 There are several reasons to choose RiteCare Urgent Care Medical Center instead of an emergency room:

-- 2. Affordability of Care Most employers and Workers’ Compensation Insurance companies know that hospitals can be an expensive place to receive treatment.
-By contrast, Urgent Care Centers which accept work comp patients are a much for affordable option.
+Most employers and Workers’ Compensation Insurance companies know that hospitals can be an expensive place to receive treatment.
+By contrast, Urgent Care Centers, which accept work comp patients, are a much affordable option.
 This leads to significant cost savings, while still providing a high level of medical care and treatment to employees.

-What other services does RiteCare provider to Employers?
+What other services does RiteCare provide to Employers?